jakesa/kymera/README.md

      This can be a path to a specific test or a path to a directory of tests.
 The system will parse all of the feature files for tests it is supposed to run based on the run options passed in.
 * Test runner -
-     This is the runner that they system is to use for running the tests.
+     This is the runner that the system is to use for running the tests.
 At the time of this writing, the only supported running is cucumber
 * Runner options -
      These are the options to be passed to the runner and what will be used to parse the tests to be executed.
 * Branch name -